 Forget the gritty capital and instead immerse yourself in the verdant highlands that surround it, opting either for the storybook Valle de Orosi and its delicious coffee, or the strawberry-studded hills of Poás and its fussy, namesake volcano.
 A stay at Peace Lodge, with its wonderful animal rescue project, will introduce you to the country’s fauna and some epic waterfalls.

-Another short plane ride away is Nicaragua's capital city (skip this, too), which is just an hour from the colonial gem Granada.
+Another short plane ride away is Nicaragua's capital city (skip this too), which is just an hour from the colonial gem of Granada.
 Here you can stroll down postcard-perfect cobblestone streets lined with magnificent churches, or cruise around Lake Nicaragua's islets.